Aurora Polytechnic Admissions for NWT Homeschoolers: What You Need

 For all pathways: If you have done any formal coursework outside your home schooling — distance learning, community programs, workplace training — gather certificates or completion records for those as well.

-The NWT Portfolio & Assessment Templates include a credits tracking log and a transcript template designed to produce the kind of organized academic record NWT post-secondary institutions, including Aurora Polytechnic, expect from homeschooled applicants.
+The NWT Portfolio & Assessment Templates include a credits tracking log and a transcript template designed to help organize the academic record NWT post-secondary institutions, including Aurora College, may request from homeschooled applicants.

 Get Your Free Northwest Territories Homeschool Quick-Start Checklist